Weather Delay 🚂⛈️

 - →Regression: Predict the exact delay duration

-Both approaches analyze the relationship between:
+Both approaches model relationships between:

 - →Departure delay (key historical indicator)